Arrival decision

 YYC airport arrival script

-Do not wait until landing to decide between car rental, shuttle, or bus if the group has kids, late arrival, ski bags, bikes, large luggage, or a same-day ticket time.
+Do not wait until landing to decide between car rental, shuttle, or bus if the group has kids, late arrival, ski bags, large luggage, a hotel check-in constraint, or a same-day ticket time.

+YYC says it offers scheduled and on-demand ground transportation options, car rentals, taxis/sedans, ride apps, public transit, hotel shuttles, and bus tours.
 Use washroom, water, food, phone charging, and luggage checks before leaving the airport.
-A rushed airport exit often causes the first Banff problem later.
+A rushed exit often causes the first Banff problem later.

-Weather, traffic, flight delay, baggage delay, and winter driving can change the value of a prepaid attraction time.
+The Town says highway travel from Calgary to Banff is about 1.5 hours depending on departure location and Canmore stops.
+Flight delay, baggage delay, weather, smoke, traffic, and winter driving can change the value of a prepaid attraction time.
 Put the first paid attraction on the next day if arrival is late.

 Start downtown or at the hotel